 "Wonderful, I'll go run up to the garage and tell 'em to add my flatbed on your Trotmobile.
 When you're ready, come see me and I'll load up the carpets.
 After you get to town, head to the hotel and ask for Jacques, ok?"
 Kain explained, his grin widening as Vanilla nodded at the instructions.

 "Now that it's been settled, me and Basil will wait by the gate while you get fitted out.
 Then we can head to town together."
 Marjoram said, heading over to the hulking yellow Trotmobile, Basil following closely behind.
 Connie and Vanilla climbed back onto the Earl II and headed up the ramp and into the garage.
 The air was thick with the scent of oil, and all kinds of parts could be seen.
-Some laid on tables, others hung from hooks.
+Some lied on tables, others hung from hooks.

 "Welcome!"
 Said a lanky looking mechanic in a blue jumpsuit, one hand resting casually on his hip while the other brushed under his nose for a second before going to lay at his side.
 "Kain already gave me the details.
 And don't worry about paying, this one's on the house."
 He said, and with a whistle, two similarly dressed men appeared and immediately went to work.